nevs245/DEMO-EDA-SampleMVC.-/README.md

 1. Student No. 1 Neva Aguirre, Student No. 1 n.aguirrec@uniandes.edu.co, Student No. 1 202214654.
 1. Student No. 2 Julian Contreras, Student No. 2 j.contreras11@uniandes.edu.co, Student No. 2 202211884.
-1. Student No. 3 Camila , Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Student No. 3 Camila Amaya , Student No. 3 m.amayam@uniandes.edu.co, Student No. 3 202011320.

 [Back to top](#sample-mvc)